erikdubois/Arc-Theme-Colora/README.md

 # Watch out

+If you forget to type

+  --prefix=/usr

-##The themes can be found here : /usr/local/share/themes
+Then the themes can be found here : /usr/local/share/themes

+Otherwise the themes will be installed in /usr/share/themes.

+See that you do not overwrite existing themes.

+The initial names will be

+  Arc
+  Arc-Dark
+  Arc-Darker

+We will change the names manually.
+Easier then looking in the files where to change what.

-I copy them manually to ~/.themes were I can make further enhancements.
+I copy them manually to ~/.themes were I can make further enhancements and changes.

 Rename the folders so that they are unique.

 Change the index.theme so that the names of the theme are the same as the folder.